Holzweiler Material Guide

 It is durable, easy to care for and can handle multiple washes and still look new.

-Recycled polyester has a more positive impact on the climate, as it reuses fibers that have already been made and prevents them from ending up as waste.
+Recycled polyester has a reduced negative impact on the climate, as it reuses fibers that have already been made and prevent them from ending up as waste.
 We are increasing the use of recycled materials for each season, preferably from the Global Recycled Standard (GRS).

 Always follow the instructions on the care label.
 We recommend only air drying to prolong fabric life.
 Iron as needed at a low-temperature setting, or steam when drying polyester garments.
 Knit items should be stored and folded to prevent stretching or distorting.
 Woven items can be hung.